Arunsai57/AI-based-Home-Security-System/README.md

 - 📦 Object detection using MobileNet SSD or YOLOv5
 - 💾 Saves frames for all detections with timestamped logs (faces + objects)
 - ☁️ Firebase Realtime Database integration for metadata logging
-- 🧭 Dashboard UI with separate views for face log, objects logs ,alert logs and full history , user/admin can manage who can have access by managing persons through dashboard.
+- 🧭 Dashboard UI with separate views for face logs, object logs, alert logs, and full history.
+Admins can manage access by adding or removing individuals via the dashboard.
 - 📹 Live feed control - system doesn't record continuously; users decide when to start surveillance
 - 🛠️ Ready for ESP32 and weapon detection integration with Smart Lock integration